mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 We just wrote a fairly complete parser for expressions in our language!
 If you're new to all this stuff I suggest you load the code into GHCi and play with it a bit.
-Use `parseTest'` function to feed input into the parser:
+Use the `parseTest'` function to feed input into the parser:

 ```
 λ> parseTest' expr "5"